BojanZelic/cloudflare-zero-trust-operator/README.md

-# Cloudflare Zero-trust Operator
+# Cloudflare Zero-Trust Operator

-(WIP) This is very alpha and not finalized yet & is therefore still a work in progess
+This is very early alpha project and not finalized yet & is therefore still a work in progess.
+Expect breaking changes

+Cloudflare Zero-Trust operator allow you to manage your zero-trust configuration directly from kubernetes

-## Description
+## Features

-// TODO(user): An in-depth paragraph about your project and overview of use
+Currently in Project scope
+- [x] Manage Cloudflare Access Groups

-## Getting Started
+## Roadmap
-You’ll need a Kubernetes cluster to run against.
-You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
-**Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).
+- [] Manage Cloudflare Access Applications
+- [] Deletion of managed resources upon Deletion of CR

 ### Running on the cluster
 1. Install Instances of Custom Resources: